ScyllaDB powers real-time AI with low latency, high throughput, and billion-scale data.

 8. Annex III of this DPA (List of Sub-processors) serves as Annex III of the Standard Contractual Clauses.

-9. Transfers to the US: Measures and assurances regarding US government surveillance (“Additional Safeguards”) are further detailed in Annex II, as well as:
+9. Transfers to the US: Measures and assurances regarding US government surveillance (“Additional Safeguards”) are further detailed in Annex II.

 ANNEX V